 Carthage students are actively involved in music-making and learning through participation in ensembles and workshops.
 Carthage offers five choral ensembles, two wind bands, a philharmonic orchestra, a jazz ensemble, a pep band, and many other small ensemble experiences.
 Carthage also presents yearly Main Stage musicals and operas, as well as music theatre and opera workshops.

 Carthage music faculty members hold advanced degrees from some of the world’s most prestigious institutions.
 Faculty include some of the finest performer-teachers in the Milwaukee-Chicago urban corridor.
 Many perform or have performed with the Lyric Opera, Milwaukee Symphony Orchestra, Chicago Symphony Orchestra, or Chicago Civic Orchestra.

 Learn from World-Class Performers

-Carthage offers the Bachelor of Arts in Music with emphases in music education, performance, and piano pedagogy, as well as a bachelor of arts with an emphasis in music theatre.
+Carthage offers a Bachelor of Arts in Music with emphases in music education, performance, and piano pedagogy, as well as a bachelor of arts with an emphasis in music theatre.
 Students interested in pursuing a music major or minor are required to audition for acceptance to the program.
 The College offers scholarships to music majors, minors, and non-majors by audition.
 Those auditions will take place in February.
-Please sign up for an audition date to be considered for a scholarship.

 Click on any photo above to view larger; use arrows or arrow keys to navigate left and right.